 The table below breaks down the regional % when considering location as a key influence when buying a house:

 |Region||% for whom location is a key factor|

 On the other hand, Wales sits at 50% when choosing location as a house buying factor.
-24% claim that affordability was far more important than the location of a future house.
 For those surveyed in Wales, 33% agreed with affordability as a key choice when buying a house.
 This stood in stark contrast to 17% of Scots, 16% of Londoners and 15% in South West.

 Location is everything when buying!
-If you are currently looking into buying a new property, consider what is most important to you – location or affordability?
+If you are currently looking for a quick house sale and buying a new property, consider what is most important to you – location or affordability?